 Scott and I have spent several days ashore, touring and learning about the fort.
 National Park ranger Mike is very, very knowledgeable and informative on many subjects related to the fort.
 Here are a few highlights that we learned from him:

-The US government built Fort Jefferson on Garden Key because of its natural deep water harbor, protected by the surrounding shoals.
-They knew that controlling navigation to the Gulf of Mexico, and protecting Atlantic-bound Mississippi River trade would be possible by fortifying the tortugas.
-It was the most remote, but still a vital link in a chain of coastal forts that stretched from Maine to California.
+The U.S. government built Fort Jefferson on Garden Key because of its natural, deep water harbor, protected by the surrounding shoals.
+They knew that controlling navigation to the Gulf of Mexico, and protecting Atlantic-bound Mississippi River trade would be possible by fortifying the Tortugas.
+It was the most remote, but still a vital link in a chain of coastal forts that stretched from Maine to California, complete with a moat!
+I borrowed these images, old and new, online.

 Twenty percent of the workers constructing the fort were enslaved African Americans, hired from owners in Key West.
 Owners were typically paid 20.00 a month per slave.
 The slaves were given some of the more difficult tasks, including collecting and transporting coral rock from nearby islands.
 The rock was the main ingredient in making coral concrete for construction of the fort.